-Distribution Layer Switch (DL) Replacement Project
+Distribution Layer (DL) Replacement Project

-This project to Connect Buildings to the New Core Network is estimated to take about 3 fiscal years to complete.
+This project to connect buildings to the New Core Network is estimated to take about 3 fiscal years to complete.
 ITS has drafted a timeline to connect close to 200 buildings across these three years to the new core network.
 This timeline can be found on the Building Status page of this site.
 The proposed schedule reflects both a desire to complete the project on schedule and fit within capacity limits.
 ITS prioritized buildings based on the following data:

-• End-of-life date of the existing network switch
+• End-of-life date of the existing DL

 • Known bandwidth bottlenecks